-Are you being hit with a big premium hike on your auto insurance — even though you haven’t had any accidents or tickets?
-We’ve got an answer to that vexing question of “Why did my car insurance go up?”
+Have you gotten hit with a big premium hike on your auto insurance — even though you haven’t had any accidents or tickets?
+It’s happened to plenty of people.
+We’ve got an answer to the question: “Why did my car insurance go up?”

 “First off, the number of accidents is going up because of distracted driving.
 And, second, with so much technology being built into cars, the cost of repairs has skyrocketed.
 So, you have a lot of vehicles that would once get fixed being declared a total loss by insurance companies and they have to pay for that.”

 Have you recently missed a payment, charged up a lot of your available credit or opened new store credit cards?
-All of these are factors that will temporarily lower your credit score.
+Each of these things will temporarily lower your credit score.

-But if you think insurance should be a merit system based on how many claims you have — rather than your financial state of being — you’re not alone.
+But if you think insurance should be a merit system based on how many claims you’ve made, rather than your financial state of being, you’re not alone.

 “The whole credit score thing in insurance drives me to distraction,” Clark Howard says.
 “If you’re paying more than you think you should be based on your driving record, this could be the reason why.”

-A recent study from the Consumer Federation of America (CFA) finds many auto insurers are setting rates not based on your driving record, but on your street address and the neighborhood you live in.
+A 2015 study from the Consumer Federation of America (CFA) found that many auto insurers set rates not based on customers’ driving records but rather their street addresses.

 Of course, this factor can work to your benefit, too.
-For example, our team member Sally and her husband recently moved, but forgot to update their address with their auto insurer.
-When their auto insurance increased, they were looking for ways to lower the bill.
+For example, our team member Sally and her husband moved a while back but forgot to update their address with their auto insurer.
+When their auto insurance premium increased, they were looking for ways to lower the bill.